Springfield Armory M1A: SOCOM rifles

-The SOCOM 16 and SOCOM II are modern variants of the M14 manufactured with lighter materials.
+The SOCOM 16 and SOCOM II are modern variants of the M14 produced with lighter materials.
 SOCOM is an abbreviation which refers to the United States Special Operations Command.
-These variants have a barrel that is just slightly longer than the minimum barrel length of 16 in permissible without taxing and registration under the National Firearms Act in the United States.
+These variants have a barrel that is slightly longer than the minimum barrel length of 16 in permissible without taxing and registration under the National Firearms Act in the United States.
 The gas system was reworked to ensure proper operation with the shortened barrel, and a new muzzle brake was added to help soften recoil.

 The SOCOM 16 was introduced in 2004, with the SOCOM II being introduced the following year; they are essentially the same except for their accessory rails.
-An uncommon variant called the SOCOM II Extended Cluster Rail features a longer top rail that extends over the ejection port to the stripper clip guide, allowing the operator to mount optics farther to the rear.
-It appears the SOCOM II was discontinued at the end of 2014.
+An uncommon variant called the SOCOM II Extended Cluster Rail features a longer top rail that extends over the ejection port to the stripper clip guide, letting the operator mount optics further to the rear.
+It appears the SOCOM II was discontinued toward the end of 2014.
 The SOCOM 16 CQB (close-quarters battle), a SOCOM 16 with a pistol grip and telescoping stock, was introduced in early 2016.

 The SOCOM 16 and SOCOM II are largely identical to the standard M1A, but feature a 16.25 in barrel, rather than the standard model's 22 in barrel.
-The specially designed muzzle brake is designed to reduce the increased recoil produced by the shorter barrel.
+The muzzle brake is designed to reduce the increased recoil produced by the shorter barrel.
 In addition to the top accessory rail for optics, the rifle has enclosed Garand-style iron sights, with tritium inserts for low or dim light conditions.
 The rifle will accept any M14 magazine, with typical capacities of 5, 10, or 20 rounds.

 The only difference between the SOCOM 16 and SOCOM II is the Picatinny rails.
 The SOCOM 16 features a short length of Picatinny rail in front of the action, above the handguard, while the SOCOM II features a continuous top Picatinny rail from just ahead of the action to the front of the handguard, and shorter lengths of rail on the sides and bottom of the handguard.
 The extra Picatinny rails allow for more attachments, including scopes, grips, lights, and lasers, but also means the SOCOM II weighs 10 lb, compared to the SOCOM 16's 8.8 lb.
-Because the rails add weight at the front of the weapon, it is more muzzle-heavy than the SOCOM 16, making it more difficult for some users to engage multiple targets quickly.
+Since the rails add weight at the front of the weapon, it is more muzzle-heavy than the SOCOM 16, making it harder for some users to quickly engage multiple targets.